 Examples of Run-On Sentence from Literature

-This passage presents an example of fused run-on sentences where author has not used commas to separate the sentences; however, the sentences can make proper thought.
+This passage presents an example of fused run-on sentences, where the author has not used commas to separate the sentences.
+These sentences, however, can make a proper thought.

-This novel is a very popular for using run-on sentences.
-Now notice in this example, Joyce has used fused sentence with no commas.
-Though understandable but not meaning is not clear.
+This novel is very popular for using run-on sentences.
+Notice in this example Joyce has used a fused sentence with no commas.
+Though understandable, the meaning is not clear.

 “My God the cigar what would your mother say if she found a blister on her mantel just in time too look here Quentin we’re about to do something we’ll both regret I like you liked you as soon as I saw you I says he must be …”

-This excerpt is a perfect example of fused run-on sentences, where we find neither commas nor use of conjunction that could separate the clauses and gives clarity to this passage.
+This excerpt is a perfect example of fused run-on sentences, where we find neither commas nor use of conjunction that could separate the clauses and give clarity.

 Function of Run-On Sentence

-Though it is not a good idea to use run-on sentence in writing, the poets and writers sometimes use it for repeating something important, or for imitating the speaking style of the people.
-Despite that, run-on sentence is usually incorrect, because it makes their writing too difficult and intricate to understand.
-However, intentional use of run-on sentence creates special effects in colloquial speech and informal contexts.
+Though it is not a good idea to use run-on sentences in writing, poets and writers sometimes use them for repeating something important, or for imitating the speaking style of characters.
+Despite that, use of run-on sentences is usually incorrect, because it makes the writing too difficult and intricate to understand.
+However, intentional use of run-on sentences creates special effects in colloquial speech and informal contexts.